 Wallace Stevens poem prompted and nurtured this music by alluring Thomas to see and imagine the sound of “words of the sea,” to appreciate an ocean’s “ever-hooded tragic-gestured” nature, to imagine vast “mountainous atmospheres of sky and sea” and to contemplate what may be “beyond the genius of the sea.”

 Thomas said, “I yearn to reflect in my own singing/composing the ways that listening has changed me.
 I write music that craves a listener — whomever that listener may be &emdash; and I am concerned with speaking honestly.
 What I say musically is prompted by a spirit of generosity.”

-- German premiere of ‘Words of the Sea’ by Augusta Read Thomas
+- German performance of ‘Words of the Sea’ by Augusta Read Thomas

 - 1st May 2022

-- On May 5th, the HR Sinfonieorchester will perform the German premiere of Augusta Read Thomas's Words of the Sea, conducted Brad Lubman
+- On May 5th, the HR Sinfonieorchester will perform Augusta Read Thomas' Words of the Sea, conducted Brad Lubman